Adolph Bruce May "Bruce"

 Bruce is survived by daughter, Rosa (David) Fox; granddaughter, Elizabeth Fox; sister, Dorothy (Robin) Harrison; nieces, Denise (Trace) Wilkins; Tina (Mark) Sackett; Marquita (Marty) Farrell; and Nephews - Kevin (Cindi) Harrison; Scott Harrison; and many great nieces and nephews.
 A private graveside service will be held September 21, 2019 at Mount Hope Cemetery.
 Donations in Bruce's memory may be made to the Wayne County Nursing Home - Memory Care Unit - 1529 Nye Rd, Lyons, NY 14489.

-To send flowers to Adolph's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Adolph Bruce May, please visit our floral store.

 Wayne County Nursing Home Memory Care Unit